Louis Rowe (basketball)

 Louis Benton Rowe (born December 26, 1972) is an American basketball coach who most recently was the head coach of his alma mater, James Madison University, being introduced as the head coach on March 31, 2016.
 Rowe had been an assistant at James Madison, FIU, and Bowling Green.
 He played at James Madison from 1993 to 1995 after transferring from Florida.
 He ranks fifth on James Madison's career scoring average list.
-After college, he played professionally in Europe (Go Pass Pepinster, Antwerp Giants, Melco Ieper, Spirou Charleroi and Roanne) before turning his attention to coaching.
+After college, he played professionally in Europe (New Wave Basketball Sweden,Go Pass Pepinster, Antwerp Giants, Melco Ieper, Spirou Charleroi and Roanne) before turning his attention to coaching.

 Rowe and James Madison University agreed to part ways on March 9, 2020.
 He compiled a 43–85 record in four seasons.
 Rowe subsequently spent two seasons each as an assistant at South Florida and Oregon before joining Rob Summers' staff as an assistant at Cleveland State.